ivyfung1/FAQs/README.md

 **A** `harvesters.dat` in `data` directory will have the relevant inforamtion.

 ## Metadata
-**Q** Can AccountMetadataTransaction send metadata from account A to account B?
+**Q:** Can AccountMetadataTransaction send metadata from account A to account B?
-**A** Yes.
+**A:** Yes.
 AccountMetadataTransaction is an opt-in process, hence, signature from the targeted account is needed too in order for the process to be completed.
 Use aggregate bonded transaction for this purpose.

 ## Mosaic
 **Q:** Is it possible that the duration of the mosaic is infinite?
 **A:** Yes. `Eternal_Artifact_Duration (0 duration)` is default for mosaic and should not be specified  in the mosaic definition transaction.

+**Q:** Does Catapult provide role based access control like erc20?
+**A:** You can use [mosaic restriction](https://nemtech.github.io/concepts/mosaic-restriction.html) or [account metadata](https://nemtech.github.io/concepts/metadata.html) for this purpose.

 ## Namespace
 **Q:** In a Catapult private deployment, how can we set the Namespace renting price to zero?
 **A:** You can try changing the network specific configuration properties.
 It’s located in `config-network.properties` `rootNamespaceRentalFeePerBlock`, `childNamespaceRentalFee`, `mosaicRentalFee`.
 You will need to rebuild the server.

-**Q** `namespaces.endHeight` property = `namespaces.startHeight` + duration + grace period.
+**Q:** `namespaces.endHeight` property = `namespaces.startHeight` + duration + grace period.
 Is it a wanted behaviour?
-**A** Yes.
+**A:** Yes.
 30 days of grace period is inlucded by default.

 ## NEM2-CLI
 **Q:** `Failed at the bufferutil@3.0.5 install script` This errors appeared when *npm install --global nem2-cli* was ran.
 What could be the cause?